abouolia/sticky-sidebar/index.md

 Sticky sidebar jQuery plugin has various of events are trigger when changing affix state.

-`affix-top.sticky` — The event fires immdiately before the element has been affixed top of viewport.
+`affix.top.stickySidebar` — The event fires immdiately before the element has been affixed top of viewport.

-`affixed-top.sticky` — The event fires immdiately after the element has been affixed top of viewport.
+`affixed.top.stickySidebar` — The event fires immdiately after the element has been affixed top of viewport.

-`affix-bottom.sticky` — The event fires immdiately before the element has been affixed bottom of viewport.
+`affix.bottom.stickySidebar` — The event fires immdiately before the element has been affixed bottom of viewport.

-`affixed-bottom.sticky` — The event fires immdiately after the element has been affixed bottom of viewport.
+`affixed.bottom.stickySidebar` — The event fires immdiately after the element has been affixed bottom of viewport.

-`affix.container-bottom.sticky` — The event fires immdiately before the element has been affixed bottom of container.
+`affix.container-bottom.stickySidebar` — The event fires immdiately before the element has been affixed bottom of container.

-`affixed.container-bottom.sticky` — The event fires immdiately after the element has been affixed bottom of container.
+`affixed.container-bottom.stickySidebar` — The event fires immdiately after the element has been affixed bottom of container.

-`affix.unbottom.sticky` — This event fires immdiately before the element is no longer bottomed out.
+`affix.unbottom.stickySidebar` — This event fires immdiately before the element is no longer bottomed out.

-`affixed.unbottom.sticky` — This event fires immdiately after the element is no longer bottomed out.
+`affixed.unbottom.stickySidebar` — This event fires immdiately after the element is no longer bottomed out.

-`affix.static.sticky` — The event fires immdiately before the element has been returned to its position.
+`affix.static.stickySidebar` — The event fires immdiately before the element has been returned to its position.

-`affixed.static.sticky` — The event fires immdiately after the element has been returned to its position.
+`affixed.static.stickySidebar` — The event fires immdiately after the element has been returned to its position.

-`update.sticky` — Trigger this event will cause force to re-calculate all cached dimentions of sticky sidebar plugin.

 For example if you want to detect when element sticks top and bottom we might do: